syncorex/cmu-python-web-app/README.md

 # Advanced Python Final Project: Trivia Application

 A final project for my Advanced Programing: Python class.
 It's a containerized trivia web app built using Flask and PyMongo, styled with flake8, and tested with unittest.
-To provide trivia questions, the app makes requests to the OpenTrivia API endpoint.
+The app uses a MongoDB Atlas cluster to handle the leaderboard, and to provide trivia questions the app makes requests to the OpenTrivia API endpoint.

 ## Outcomes